Officer Rose was speechless to hear of the sudden unfortunate news about the manager’s wife.

 “I never knew your wife.
 I don’t even know her name.
 Why should I lie?”

 “To point me as their killer.
 You already accused me before so I’m not surprised.
 My wife was faithful.
 She never cheated on me!”

 That means you are a blind man walking, thought Rose.

-The deceased was carried away and Mr Osaro was warned by Rose never to run away.
+They took the deceased away.
+Rose warned Mr. Osaro never to run away.
 He was still under investigation.
 He said nothing to her.
-She left and drove home to get some sleep which she knew wasn't going to last long.
+She left and drove home to get some sleep which she knew wasn’t going to last long.

-"I'm sorry for keeping you waiting."
-Rose said and glared at the woman.
-She was short of words, noticing the woman appearance.
+“I’m sorry for keeping you waiting,” Rose said and stared at the woman.
+She was short of words, noticing the woman’s appearance.

 “Who is he?”
 Rose asked.

 To be continued…..